venkat50/tutorials/ContainerAsFunction/README.md

 ## A Custom Function Container Image

-This example has only artifact - a Dockerfile  to convert input to uppercase using *tr*.
+This example has only one artifact - a Dockerfile  to convert input to uppercase using *tr*.

 `echo "hello" | tr [:lower:] [:upper:]`